Call Now

 Contrariwise, we believe the key to advocating for relocating is presenting a clear evidentiary picture of how the non-relocating parent’s parenting time and relationship with the child will be maintained.
 In addition, the reasons for the relocating parent’s move must be fully developed and demonstrate that it is for lack of a better option.

 This seems very simple and common sense.
-However, Ciyou & Dixon, P.C. lawyers find this is not the case.
+However, Dixon & Moseley, P.C. lawyers find this is not the case.
 Most clients understand their legal position and objective (to move or not to move) but have not distilled its essence.
 For instance, if a custodial father desires to relocate because his company is moving, it is likely not sufficient.
 The focus should also be on why his skill-set or professional training is not needed in the local job market.

 We Listen & Care